deargle-classes/business-analytics/_labs/lab-text-mining.md

 - wrap the SEARCH function in a ISNUMBER function.
 This converts the output of SEARCH to a binary TRUE/FALSE
 - use an IF function to check the output of the ISNUMBER function.
 IF true, then 1, else 0.
 Tada, you have a binary TF representation.

-[Here](https://exceljet.net/formula/count-total-words-in-a-cell) is a way to count the number of words in a string in excel: https://exceljet.net/formula/count-total-words-in-a-cell
+[Here](https://exceljet.net/formula/count-total-words-in-a-cell) is a way to count the number of words in a string in excel.
- (Links to an external site.)
-.
 This approach works by counting the total number of characters in a string, and subtracting from that the total number of characters in a string if spaces are removed, and adding 1.
 You should `trim()` all string references so that any trailing white-spaces are removed or this approach will report inflated word counts.

 Do not worry about stop word removal or stemming for these questions.
 In fact, do not remove anything from anything.